pvcraven/3d_graphics_class/source/assignments/assignment_05/assignment_05.rst

 model the room the way you'd like, just spend time using those mesh modeling tools you've just learned about.

+Before turning in:

+* Model a low poly bedroom (6 pts)
+* Color the items in the room using materials (1 pt)
+* Add lights.
+Do better than one light in the ceiling.
+(1 pt)
+* Make sure you've got a camera in the scene, and it points to your room (1 pt)
+* Put an image texture on at least one item in the room (1 pt)

+  * "Pack" any textures you have into the file with File...External Data...Automatically Pack Resources
+  * Create a document with citations on any images you use.

 .. figure:: 1.png

     Model by Abby Bowers, 2021